 Competition is stiff in the credit card industry.
 Lenders are constantly offering more rewards and benefits to entice applicants.
 Some credit card issuers go above and beyond to sway prospective cardholders, offering secret perks that most people never know exist.
 Your current credit cards might already offer some of these incredible benefits — you simply need to know what to look for to enjoy the perks.

 Looking for a card with plenty of benefits?
-Use our Credit Card Match service to find a card with exactly the perks — obvious and hidden — you want most.
+Use our Credit Card Finder service to find a card with exactly the perks — obvious and hidden — you want most.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.